 About this course

-The Graduate Diploma in Accounting covers the eight core units of the Master of Professional Accounting, providing specialist knowledge in business accounting, economic analysis, financial reporting, contemporary issues in accounting, as well as accounting management, legal studies and information systems.
+The Graduate Diploma in Accounting covers the eight core units of the Master of Professional Accounting, providing specialist knowledge in business accounting, economic analysis, financial reporting, contemporary issues in accounting, as well as accounting management and information systems.

 The Graduate Diploma is a pathway award.
 Students who complete the Graduate Diploma are awarded eight units of advanced standing towards the Master of Professional Accounting, an industry accredited degree that provides additional specialist study in a variety of business, financial and accounting topics.

-Professional roles in the accounting and finance industry, including business accounting, auditing and financial services.
+The accounting and finance profession including business accounting, auditing and financial services industry.

-For those who want an accredited postgraduate accounting degree, they should study the Master of Professional Accounting, which is accredited by CPA Australia and Chartered Accountants Australia and New Zealand (CA).
+For those who want an accredited postgraduate accounting degree, they should study the Master of Professional Accounting, which is accredited by CPA Australia and the Institute of Chartered Accountants in Australia (CA).